 Figure 2 sets out the process for conducting a Classroom-Based Assessment.
 The aim of this process is to provide guidance for teachers as they support their students completing their Classroom-Based Assessments.

-Figure 2 Process for conducting a Classroom-Based Assessment: Student self-analysis and evaluation
+Figure 2 Process for conducting a Classroom-Based Assessment: Research and development